JelleZijlstra/typing-spec/spec/spec.rst

    with open(path, mode) as f:
        # f should continue to be of type IO[Any] here

-A little more broadly: we propose adding a policy to typeshed that mandates that whenever we add literal types to some existing API, we also always include a fallback overload to maintain backwards-compatibility.
+A little more broadly: we mandate that whenever we add literal types to some existing API in typeshed, we also always include a fallback overload to maintain backwards-compatibility.

 Interactions with generics
 """"""""""""""""""""""""""